espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - A new compare value might not take effect immediately.
 The update time for the compare value is set by :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_tez` or :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_tep` or :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_sync`.
 - Make sure the operator has connected to one MCPWM timer already by :cpp:func:`mcpwm_operator_connect_timer`.
 Otherwise, it will return the error code :c:macro:`ESP_ERR_INVALID_STATE`.
-- The compare value shouldn't exceed the timer's count peak, otherwise, the compare event will never get triggered.
+- The compare value should not exceed the timer's count peak, otherwise, the compare event will never get triggered.

 .. _mcpwm-generator-actions-on-events: